 Balance Match – Two or more veneer components or leaves of equal width (prior to edge trimming) to make up a single face.

 Running Match – Each panel face is assembled from as many veneer leaves as necessary.
-Any portion left over from the last leaf may be used to start the next panel face. (link to bulletin)
+Any portion left over from the last leaf may be used to start the next panel face.
+(Bulletin: Matching Faces Between Panels)

 Matching from Panel to Panel